Couples today are inundated with digital noise, making the tactile experience of a physical brochure a powerful differentiator.

 For a minimalist or historical aesthetic, a scroll format stands out against standard cards.

 This involves a long, continuous sheet of paper that can be rolled up.
-It is an excellent kit option for simple pamphlets containing “just the essentials,” appealing to budget-conscious or minimalist clients.
+This kit is great for simple pamphlets with “just the essentials” and is perfect for customers seeking cost-effective solutions.

 Content and Marketing Ideas